 Yet another day.
 As I poked and plucked, I tried not to think “I know you’re there” about some concealed stone.
 In a troubling development, a few clusters seemed to reappear!
 I discovered that the material I had used to fill spots here and there was the same rocky debris I had shoveled out of a hole to transplant our living Christmas tree.Rarely did I have any consequential thoughts.
 Was I was becoming “The Man with a Rake?” (a variation of Man with the Hoe, both painting and poem).
 I didn’t even bother to remember the flat stone that my dad had flung sideways into a lake and that had magically reappeared to skip in and out of the water.
 Or the one that, as as boy, I had hurled all the way from our backyard toward the street to harass an interloper, a fellow walking back from high school.
 Or the Paradox of Rocks: although immobile, they had served mobility as ballast for railroad ties when Tom and I traveled by land most of the way from the English Channel to Singapore.
-I might have noted that the word “scruple” originally meant a stone caught in a sandal.
+I might have remembered that “scruple” originally meant a stone caught in a sandal.
 Or thought of the rock-sided churches constructed in the wilderness by Bob Childress, a Presbyterian Prometheus.
 (Richard S. Davids, The Man Who Moved a Mountain, Philadelphia: Fortress Press, 1970.)